msaffitz/mega_mutex-dalli/README.markdown

 ## Install

-    sudo gem install mega_mutex
+    sudo gem install mega_mutex-dalli

 ## Configure

-MegaMutex uses [memcache-client](http://seattlerb.rubyforge.org/memcache-client/) to store the mutex, so your infrastructure must be set up to use memcache servers.
+MegaMutex uses [dalli](http://github.com/mperham/dalli) to store the mutex, so your infrastructure must be set up to use memcache servers.

-By default, MegaMutex will attempt to connect to a memcache on the local machine, but you can configure any number of servers like so:
+By default, MegaMutex will attempt to connect to either ENV['MEMCACHE_SERVERS'] or localhost, but you can configure any number of servers like so:

     MegaMutex.configure do |config|
       config.memcache_servers = ['mc1', 'mc2']